ClintH/ixfx-docs/src/pages/data/trackers.md

 t.total
 ```

+An example usage might be to track the range of a sensor over time.

 See also:
 * [`numberTracker` API docs](https://clinth.github.io/ixfx/functions/Data.numberTracker.html) for more
 * The [pointer scale demo](https://clinth.github.io/ixfx-demos/io/pointer/scale/) ([source](https://github.com/ClintH/ixfx-demos/tree/main/io/pointer/scale)) uses `numberTracker` and `pointsTracker`.